Homemade Fish and Chips with Tartar Sauce

 - Lay the fish fillets on a paper towel and pat dry.
 Season lightly with salt.

 - Heat the oil to 350°F / 176°C in a Dutch oven or a pot.
 Cook the chips in batches in the oil for about 2 minutes.
 Remove the chips from the oil with a spider strainer.
-The temperature can drop when you add the chips to the oil so you might have to raise the temperature immediately when adding the chips.
+The temperature can drop when you add the chips into the oil so you might have to raise the temperature immediately when adding the chips.
 Keep an eye on the thermometer.

 - Place the 2 tablespoons of flour reserved on a plate.
 Turn each fish fillet in the flour so that they can take on the batter properly.